pandorabots/pb-hubot/README.md

         (e.g. Debian based Linux)
         $ sudo apt-get install redis-server

-1. Add environment variables for Pandorabots into local OS.
+2. Add environment variables for Pandorabots into local OS.
 These must be identical to Heroku environment variables.

         myhubot$ export app_id=140XXXXXXXXXX
         myhubot$ export user_key=e64XXXXXXXXXXXXXXXXXXXXXXXXXXXXX
         myhubot$ export botname=mypandorabot

-1. Test to talk with Hubot bot.
+3. Test your bot.
 You can talk with the Hubot bot locally by using shell adapter.
-Push enter key to show `Hubot>` prompt, then say `hubot ping` so the bot responses `PONG`.
-Errors are mostly ignorable here.
+Push enter key to show `Hubot>` prompt, then say `hubot`, followed by an input your Pandorabot will provide a response to:

         myhubot$ bin/hubot
         ...
         Hubot>
-        Hubot> hubot ping
-        PONG
-        Hubot> ^D

-1. Test to talk with Pandorabots bot.
-You can talk with Pandorabts bot through Hubot bot.
-By default, you need to say `pb` after Hubot name `hubot` so as to redirect an inquiry to Pandorabots bot.

-        myhubot$ bin/hubot
-        ...
-        Hubot>
-        Hubot> hubot pb gender?
+        Hubot> hubot Hello
-        Hubot> I am female.
-        Hubot> ^D
+        Hubot> Hi there!